Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 2. Student Loan Interest

 This only applies for people filing their own tax returns.
 If you’re still listed as a dependent on your parents’ tax return, you can’t claim the student loan interest deduction.
 You also can’t claim this deduction if your loan isn’t in your name.
-So, if your parents took out the loan on your behalf, they will get the deduction instead.
+So, if your parents took out the loan on your behalf, they may be able to claim the deduction instead, as long as they meet the income and filing status requirements.

 3. Moving Expenses for Military